dartmouth-cs98-23f/hack-a-thing-1-pfeff-gnibus/README.md

 ## Who Did What?

 Josh worked on the design of each component (course search, course cards, .ics import tutorial).
-He also implemented the course search webscraping logic.
+He also implemented the course search webscraping logic and added Google Analytics to the project.

 Jack worked on the .ics download and redux.
 He also implemented the date-finding webscraping logic (which is used when creating the .ics file).